-Because your donation will result in two units of red cells, it is possible for you to help two patients.
-Or, in some cases, a 2RBC donation can help one particular patient when it is better for the patient to receive transfusions from the same donor.
+Double red donations make it possible for you to help two patients.
+Or, sometimes it’s better for a patient to receive multiple transfusions from the same donor.

 Because there is a special process involved with donating double red blood cells, Central Blood Bank collects double red blood cells at targeted mobile blood drives and at specific community donor centers: